Emiils-T/Social-Publishing/README.md

 - Responsive Design:
-    - The blog is fully responsive and works on desktop and mobile screens.
+    - The platform is fully responsive and works on desktop and mobile screens.

 ## Prerequisites
 - PHP 8.2